michellqueiroz-ua/instance-generator/README.md

 Edit "REQreate.py" indicating the desired configuration file and a name for the output folder and simply run "python REQreate.py" on your terminal.
 Check out [this folder](https://github.com/michellqueiroz-ua/instance-generator/tree/master/examples) for examples of configuration files.

+#Questions?
+Do not hesitate to send an e-mail to:

+michell.queiroz@uantwerpen.be

 # Installation requirements

 1. Have python 3.8 or a newer version installed